There are many things to think about when you purchase a new replacement furnace:

 But have you ever took into consideration your furnace efficiency rating?
 Do you know what it means?

-R & M Climate Control Service Experts Heating & Air Conditioning is here to help clear up any confusion with what the furnace efficiency rating is and how it can affect your home and your budget.
+R & M Climate Control Service Experts is here to help explain what the furnace efficiency rating is and what it means for your home and your budget.

 The furnace efficiency rating helps establish how much energy is required to heat your home and, ultimately, how much it will cost you.
-Simply put, the higher your furnace efficiency rating the less energy your heating system needs to heat your home.
+Basically, the higher your furnace efficiency rating the less energy your furnace needs to heat your home.